BlockJayn/ChatGPT-SpeechToText-Google-Chrome-Extension/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

+## Privacy Notice

+This tool is built solely for accessibility purposes and does not pursue monetization goals.
+We prioritize the privacy and confidentiality of your text, voice, and data.
+While using our tool, your information may be shared with the "WebSpeech API" to provide the intended functionality.
+The WebSpeech API is a browser-based technology that allows websites and web applications to convert speech to text and vice versa.
+It provides speech recognition and synthesis capabilities, enabling voice-based interactions with web-based content.
+The WebSpeech API itself does not collect data.
+However, the data processed through speech recognition or synthesis may be transmitted to a service provider for processing and improving their speech recognition or synthesis models.

 ## License